Benjamin-Lawson23/basic-subnetting/README.md

 </p>

 <h1>Basic Subnetting</h1>
-This is demonstration of how to subnet a small network.<br />
+This is a video demonstration of how to subnet a small network, including all configuration and testing.<br />

 <h2>Video Demonstration</h2>